← All terms

 Definition

 CIPF protects client assets at CIRO investment dealers if the dealer becomes insolvent.
-Coverage is up to $1 million in property per separate account, including cash, securities, and certain commodities.
-It does not cover market losses, only insolvency-driven shortfalls.
-Funded by member-dealer contributions.
+Coverage is up to $1 million per separate account category (general accounts, registered retirement accounts, registered education accounts, registered disability accounts each count separately).
+Coverage applies to cash, securities, and certain commodity contracts.
+CIPF does not cover market losses, unsuitable recommendations, or fraud by third parties - only insolvency-driven shortfalls.
+All CIRO investment dealer members must be CIPF members.
+Note: mutual fund dealers are NOT covered by CIPF.

 Source